MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-blob-storage.md

 ---
 title: "Export Customer Insights data to an Azure Blob storage"
-description: "Learn how to configure the connection to Azure Blob storage." ms.date: 09/18/2020 ms.reviewer: philk ms.service: customer-insights
+description: "Learn how to configure the connection and export to Azure Blob storage." ms.date: 09/18/2020 ms.reviewer: philk ms.service: customer-insights